laurenaceae/tif_to_gif/README.md

 # tif_to_gif

-This code can be used to transform TIFF files into animated GIF files.
-It uses the tmap and gifski packages, but the function encoded here makes those functions more user friendly.
+This code can be used to transform TIF files into animated GIF files.
+It mainly uses the tmap and gifski packages, but the function encoded here makes those functions more user friendly.
 This code makes it easier to select specific files in a folder of mixed files.
 It also allows for the user to generate more than one GIF at a time, so long as all the initial TIFF files are located in the same folder.

 ### Script Files: